BKeyport/MMM-Multimonth/README.md

 Many thanks to kirash for the inspiration with the monthly_calendar module, sdetweil and lavolp3 for the help in coding and CSS work.
 Without your help, this would just be a pipe dream.

-This is a basic module, but I felt it was good enough for release to the public.
 Please, if you have any suggestions for improvement, let me know, I'm learning JS and CSS as I write this, and I dream of much bigger things.

 Language Localization is controlled by the master language of MagicMirror.